lazycatworkshop/myrsa/doc/public_key_certificate.md

 6. Output EM.
 ```

-## IV.
-Find a certificate from a public source
+## Find a certificate from a public source

 The Authority Information Access extension of the CA's public key does not show the link for the public key for its own authentication, so we need to find it from a public source.
 First, get the issuer information: